agda/agda2hs/README.md

 the [issue tracker](https://github.com/agda/agda2hs/issues).
 If you have a suggestion for a new feature that is not yet on the issue tracker, you are welcome to create a new issue or a PR.
-Feature requests should be of the form `Add support for Haskell feature X', *not* `Add support for Agda feature Y' (see `Objective' above).
+Feature requests should be of the form "Add support for Haskell feature X", *not* "Add support for Agda feature Y" (see "Objective" above).
 If you want to compile arbitrary Agda code to Haskell, you are advised to use Agda's built-in GHC backend instead.